wixplosives/pleb/README.md

 **pleb** assumes packages have already been built when publishing.
 If on-demand building is required, a "prepack" script can be used to build right before packing the package: `"prepack": "npm run build"`

-### `snapshot`

-Publish a snapshot of the packages (based on git commit hash)

-The snapshot version (e.g. `2.0.0-cc10763`) is combined from the current version in `package.json`, and the first seven characters of the current git commit hash.

 ### `upgrade`

 Upgrade `dependencies` and `devDependencies` of all packages.